|

 - Click here to read our review on Bookreporter.com.

-Click here to read more of Carol's commentary on THE RIVER IS WAITING.
+Click here to read more of Carol's commentary on HEART THE LOVER.

 - Click here to read more about the book.